This page lists key requirements and behaviors of containers in Cloud Run.

 Container instance sandbox

-The Cloud Run container instances are sandboxed using the gVisor container runtime sandbox.
-As documented in the syscall compatibility reference, some system calls might not be supported by this container sandbox.
+If you use the first generation execution environment the Cloud Run container instances are sandboxed using the gVisor container runtime sandbox.
+As documented in the gVisor syscall compatibility reference, some system calls might not be supported by this container sandbox.

 Container instance metadata server